-In 2018, the Erie Cattaraugus Rail Trail non-profit organization (ECRT, Inc.) signed a 49-year railbanking lease agreement (with five-10 year extensions) with the Buffalo and Pittsburgh Railroad (B&PRR).
-Railbanking is a federal program that allows the railroad to preserve the integrity of its property by converting it to interim trail use.
-Under the terms of the lease agreement, and the federal rail banking program, ECRT was selected as the local agency to build a multi-use trail on the 27-mile former rail line.
+In 2018, the Erie Cattaraugus Rail Trail non-profit organization (ECRT, Inc.) signed a 49-year railbanking lease agreement (with four-10 year extensions) with the Buffalo and Pittsburgh Railroad (B&PRR).
+Railbanking is a federal program that maintains the railroads federal right-of-way while allowing for interim trail use in lieu of rail traffic for an interim period.
+Under the terms of the lease agreement, and the federal rail banking program, ECRT was selected as the local trail manager to build a multi-use trail on the 27-mile rail line.
 ECRT is looking forward to working with local communities to make the necessary safety and aesthetic improvements to the right of way and bring the communities trail vision to a reality.

-The Buffalo & Pittsburg Railroad filed an abandonment request with the Federal Surface Transportation Board (STB) in September, 2008.
+The Buffalo & Pittsburg Railroad filed a request with the Federal Surface Transportation Board (STB) in September, 2008 to formally cease freight operations for an indeterminate amount of time.
 During the summer of 2009, A&K Railroad Materials removed the rails and ties.
 The bridges and culverts remain in place.
-B&PRR chose to abandon the section between Orchard Park and West Valley because it had more challenging grades and crossings than an alternate route through East Aurora.
+B&PRR chose to cease rail traffic on the section between Orchard Park and West Valley because it had more challenging grades and crossings than an alternate route through East Aurora.
 In addition, there was a lack of business along the Orchard Park to West Valley section of railway.
 However, the STB and B&PRR still see the corridor as a strategic piece of infrastructure and it was determined that the corridor not be allowed to disintegrate or turn forever wild.
-B&PRR took advantage of the federal railbanking program to preserve it, and selected ECRT to be the local trail manager to build this multi-use recreational trail.
+B&PRR requested to federally railbank the corridor for interim trail use, so they could have the option to reactivate rail service in the future as needed.
+B&PRR and the STB selected ECRT to be the local trail manager to build this multi-use recreational trail.

 What is Erie-Cattaraugus Rail-Trail and what is their role?

-Erie Cattaraugus Rail Trail (ECRT) is a 501(c)3 not-for-profit volunteer organization formed in 2009 to preserve the 27-mile former Buffalo & Pittsburgh rail line and convert it to a linear park for multiple recreational and educational activities.
-ECRT is seeking volunteers, supporters, grants and donations to help make this happen.
+Erie Cattaraugus Rail Trail (ECRT) is a 501(c)3 not-for-profit volunteer organization formed in 2009 to develop and manage the 27-mile Buffalo & Pittsburgh rail line into a linear park for multiple recreational and educational activities.
+ECRT is seeking volunteers, supporters, and institutional funding to help make this happen.
 ECRT goals are:

 Historic preservation of former railroad corridor for adaptive reuse